splunk/eventgen/documentation/SETUP.md

 }
 ```

-Now you know how to communicate with and check the status of your Eventgen instances through Eventgen controller, let's pass in a config file.
+Now you know how to communicate with and check the status of your Eventgen instances through Eventgen controller, we can now pass a config file to the controller.
 When communicating with Eventgen controller, you need to translate your Eventgen configfile into a JSON representation.
 ```
 # If you have an Eventgen Config ini file looking like below